aakashs07/aakashs07.github.io/index.md

 - 10th - Accepted job offer by Deception And Truth Analysis (_[D.A.T.A.](https://deceptionandtruthanalysis.com/)_).
 This is a role that I have been waiting for.
 During my Ph.D., I got interested in fake news, misinformation, and deception.
 I feel grateful and excited to join D.A.T.A. as this role involves me to make societal contribution.
 My moto for the job is - "To modern day DeceptiCons, this is Autobot in pursuit.".
 DeceptiCons refer to all deceptive entities.

+2022

+During this year,
+- I worked on a few NLP projects that became part of our company's core products.
+- I worked on NLP tasks such as text classification, document classification, language detection, keyphrase extraction.
+- I became an active participant of Deception Research Society.

+2023

+_March_

+- 3rd: I submitted an abstract on "Towards Context-Sensitive Semantics of Linguistic Cues for Deception" in IC2S2 2023.

+- 17th: I added a few evaluation metrics to my list for evaluating keyphrase extraction task [here](https://aakashs07.github.io/2023/03/17/Evaluation-metrics-for-keyphrase-extraction.html).

+- 28th - Could I be a great prompt engineer?
+Please check out my interaction (as part of D.A.T.A., Inc.) with ChatGPT on deception [here](https://deceptionandtruthanalysis.com/insights/f/chatgpt-and-deception-part-1)

 ### News about my hobbies/ recreational experiences

 2021